currawong-project/libcw/README.md

 include the idea of input and output ports which act as proxies to the physical ports of the internal elements.

-- 'poly' and 'sub' should be arbitrarily nestable.
-DONE?
+- DONE: 'poly' and 'sub' should be arbitrarily nestable.

 - Reduce runtime overhead for var get/set operations.